subverb/subverb/doc/Variables.md

 variables accordingly.
 Within the rest of this document `<APP>` will be used as a placeholder for the uppercase-name of the application, subverb is used for. `<app>` will reference the application-name itself.
+The application will be equal to the name of the binary.
+Just if the binary name starts with a number followed by a dot, this characters will be stripped off.
+This behaviour can be useful for sorting (or testing).
+For example, if the binary is named `01.foobar`, application will be `foobar`.

 ## directory/file-lookup ##